Lewandowski grabs hat-trick as Bayern rout Hamburg

 "The game was over after 18 minutes," Hamburg coach Bernd Hollerbach told Sky.
 "There is no shame in losing in Munich, but I am not happy with the way we lost."

-After an uneventful first half-hour, Lucas Alario put Leverkusen ahead in the 39th minute.
-Kevin Volland headed Leon Bailey's cross into the path of Alario, and the Argentinian swept the ball past goalkeeper Yann Sommer.

-Josip Drmic missed a golden opportunity as Gladbach rallied late in the game, but Julian Brandt put the game beyond reach in stoppage time.

-Defeat sees Gladbach slip behind Augsburg in the table, after Michael Gregoritsch fired them to a 3-1 away win over Hanover 96.
+Elsewhere, former Hamburg player Michael Gregoritsch scored a brace to inspire Augsburg to a 3-1 away win over Hanover 96.

 Gregoritsch fired Augsburg in front on 26 minutes, heading in a deep cross from Caiuby at the far post.